forestryio/forestry.io/hugo/content/blog/forestry-git-backed-content-management-for-gatsby.md

 ### Easy integration

 Forestry directly connects to your Git repository to manage your content files.
-All you need to get started with Forestry is to import the repository that contains your Gatsby site and point Forestry to directories that hold content that you want to access.
+All you need to get started with Forestry is to import the repository that contains your Gatsby site, point Forestry to directories that hold content that you want to access and add your build commands.

 If you want users to be able to create brand new content you can create content models (we call them Front Matter Templates or FMTs).
 These come with an abundance of different fields from simple text fields and color pickers to fields that enable the creation of modular layouts with [Blocks](https://forestry.io/docs/settings/fields/blocks/).